OUR SPEECH PATHOLOGY TEAM

-When she isn’t working she can be found with her husband, two crazy cool sons or tending her plant babies.
+When she isn’t working she can be found hanging with her husband, two crazy cool sons, her Vizsla Billie and ginger Tabby Gizmo or tending her beloved plant babies.
 Catherine also loves jazz, anything creative or design-orientated.
-Currently this is working with her brothers to design their new home.
+She can be found frequently reorganising furniture and decor in her 1920s home.

 Irene is the director of The Feeding Clinic and an experienced speech pathologist in infant and childhood feeding difficulties, include tongue-tie assessment for feeding, oral motor treatment, myofunctional therapy as well as behavioural/sensory approaches to feeding using SOS approach to feeding.

 - Feeding difficulty secondary to neurological/cardio/respiratory and gastrointestinal conditions

 - Disability including Down Syndrome / Cerebral Palsy /22q11 deletion/ Autism

 Outside of work Irene is a wife and mother of two children and her spare time is spent with her family.
 Her professional and personal life are closely aligned, as she enjoys creating lasting culinary and social experiences for those she loves through experimenting with tastes and flavours in the kitchen and cooking and entertaining for her friends and family.

 Kelly developed a passion for teaching language skills to students while she was an early childhood educator.
 This prompted her to further her studies and become a Speech Pathologist.